dishults/roger-skyline-1/README.md

 ### Check mail:

     sudo mail
+>with <code>sudo</code> to check mail for root.
+Without sudo​ it checks mail for current user

 Delete all msgs for root (or replace * with a number to del specific msg):